Type 1 Diabetes Food List (PDF)

 Type 1 diabetes diets are a great way to improve your health if you have type 1 diabetes.

-Type 1 diabetes is a condition where the body does not produce enough insulin, which occurs for various reasons.
+Type 1 diabetes is when the body does not produce enough insulin.
+It can occur for various reasons.

 Type 1 diabetes diets can treat all types of conditions, including high blood pressure, high cholesterol, heart disease, cancer, and more.